Metronomo-xyz/user_similarity_near_calculator/README.md

 1. `SIMILARITY_BUCKET = <name of your bucket>` - bucket to use to store the similarity data.
 It's also possible to provide json key file with `-b` or `--similarity_bucket` option instead of changing config
 2. `SIMILARITY_BLOB = <path and mane of the blob>` - blob to store similarity bucket.
 No need to create blob upfront, it will be created (or replaced) while running the module.
 It's also possible to provide json key file with `-l` or `--similarity_blob` option instead of changing config
 3. `SIMILARITY_BUCKET_TOKEN_JSON_PATH = <json key file>` - json key which will be used to get access to the bucket.
 Currently, only token json authentication is supported.
 [More detail on how to create json key file](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
-It's also posible to provide json key file with `-t` or `--similarity_token_json_path` option instead of changing config
+It's also possible to provide json key file with `-t` or `--similarity_token_json_path` option instead of changing config

 ##Running

 ###1.
 Create virtual environment

-It's recomended to use virtual environment while using module
+It's recommended to use virtual environment while using module

 If you don't have `venv` installed run (ex. for Ubuntu)
 ```